rafael-santiago/helios/src/include/doc/toolsets/windows/driver/README.md

 You can you ``--inf`` to specify a .inf file.
 When not specified will be infered a inf named with the same name of the target saved into the directory where build was called, e.g: ``target.sys``, expected ``target.inf``.
+When an inf file is not specified through ``--inf`` option and an inferred is not found, a default one is automatically generated.
+You can change it according your preferences and use it as a regular project file.

 When a vcxproj having the same name of the target (e.g.: target.sys -> target.vcxproj) is found in the same directory where build was called, this vcxproj will be used.
 When no vcxproj is found, one is generated and